plblum/jivs/planning/ModelRules Design for Configuration.md

 #### `createBuilder(options)`

-Creates the `ValidationManagerConfigBuilder` used during configuration.
+Creates the `ValueHostsManagerConfigBuilder` used during configuration.

 Most subclasses should not need to override this.